Meghan Markle's Wedding Dress Designer Is Clare Waight Keller Of Givenchy

 Advertisement

-The minimal dress itself doesn't so much mirror Middleton's long-sleeve lace gown as much as it perfectly complements it.
-Its silk and organza veil featured floral tributes to all 53 countries of the Commonwealth, a request made by Markle herself, and was over 16 feet in length.
-And, on loan from the Queen, Markle wore Queen Mary's Diamond Bandeau tiara, which anchored the lingering veil.
+The dress itself doesn't so much mirror Middleton's long-sleeve lace gown as much as it perfectly compliments it.
+Its veil and train, whose lengths we'll surely know soon as soon as official stats of the look are released, stretched far behind her.
+And, on loan from the Queen, Markle wore Queen Mary's filigree tiara which anchored the lingering veil.
 At the last Royal Wedding, Middleton wore the the Halo tiara, which was given to the Queen Mother by her husband prior to his coronation and made by Cartier.
-The sleek white gown featured a bateau neckline and little to no embroidery, save for meticulous lace finishing at its edges.
+The sleek white gown featured a boat neckline and little to no embroidery, save for lace finishing at its edges.

-Via official statement, Waight Keller reflected on the monumental moment, wished the royal couple well, and elaborated on her design process for the dress: "We wanted to create a timeless piece that would emphasize the iconic codes of Givenchy throughout its history, as well as convey modernity through sleek lines and sharp cuts.
-In contrast, the delicate floral beauty of the veil was a vision Meghan and I shared, a special gesture embracing the Commonwealth flora, ascending the circumference of the silk tulle."

-Before assuming her role at Givenchy, Waight Keller began her design career at Calvin Klein and Gucci, followed by her acclaimed stint at Chloé.
-Her design for the Royal Wedding marks a feat for Givenchy and a coup for contemporary female designers.
-It will go down as the dress of the year.
+Before assuming her role at Givenchy, Keller began her design career at Calvin Klein and Gucci, followed by her acclaimed stint at Chloé.
+Her design for the Royal Wedding of Meghan Markle and Prince Harry marks a feat for Givenchy and a coup for contemporary female designers.

 Advertisement